vedderb/vesc_pkg/tnt/README.md

 Trick and Trail Package was developed based on Float Package 1.2 by Surfdado and Niko for self-balanced boards.
 It departs from the traditional PID control scheme that is rooted in the balance robot design.
 This is replaced with a user defined, current output curve that is based on board pitch.
 This allows for an infinite number of throttle/braking curves that gives the user the ability to truly tune the board how they want.

+This package also includes code from Refloat by Lukas Hrazky.

 [READ THE WIKI](https://github.com/Izzygit/TrickandTrailReleases/wiki) https://github.com/Izzygit/TrickandTrailReleases/wiki

 ### Features